 You can also send me a message with feedback or questions via Instagram.

 Prep Your Veggies

-Wash and dice the zucchinis and green bell pepper.
-Discard the ends of the zucchini and the top and core of the bell pepper.
+Wash and dice the yellow squash and broccolini.
+Discard the ends of the squash.

 Wash and dice the tomatoes, remove the cores at the stem ends.